mimanshu-maheshwari/semantic-kernel-rust/README.md

-# Semantic Kernal Rust:
+# Semantic Kernel Rust:

 I've not started with the coding yet.
-I'm still going through the semantic kernal and learning it.
+I'm still going through the semantic kernel and learning it.
+To check the progress check `feature/kernel` branch.